solana-labs/solana/docs/src/proposals/transactions-v2.md

 struct AddressMap {
   // authority must sign for each addition and to close the map account
   authority: Pubkey,
+  // record a deactivation epoch to help validators know when to remove
+  // the mapping from their caches.
+  deactivation_epoch: Epoch,
   // entries may not be modified once activated
   activated: bool,
   // list of entries, max capacity of u8::MAX